Kate Smith Statue Covered Up, ‘God Bless America’ Cut From Flyers Games After Revelations Of Racist Lyrics

 “She was a wonderful person and an important part of the Flyers’ history.
 We will always have a special place in our hearts for her.
 She will be deeply missed by the Flyers and our fans.”
 Snider said at the time, per NBC Sports.

-But after decades of playing the song recorded by their former good luck charm, the Flyers have now also stopped using Kate Smith’s track amid the unearthed racist revelations.
+But after decades of playing the song recorded by their former good luck charm, the Flyers have now also stopped using Kate Smith’s track amid the unearthed racism allegations.

 The Flyers released a statement announcing that management was recently made aware of Kate Smith’s past offensive lyrics and that the statue of the opera singer will be covered up outside of the Wells Fargo Center in Philadelphia.